-This incredible resource includes at least one image from each record held at the Royal Archives.
-Often, these images will contain further information, including your ancestor's signature and, if relevant, the reason their employment came to an end.
+This incredible resource includes digitised images and indexes from the records held at the Royal Archives.
+Often, the images contain further information, including your ancestor's signature and, if relevant, the reason their employment came to an end.

-So, maybe your family didn't live at the royal home, and maybe they weren't employed by the household.
+So, maybe your family didn't live in the royal home, and maybe they weren't employed by the household.
 But the search isn't over yet.
-Many people with a strong connection to royals would have been awarded with an order of chivalry.
+Many people with a strong connection to royals would have been awarded an order of chivalry.

-This rather esteemed collection contains the records of 35,000 people, from the 13th century to the present day.
+This rather esteemed collection contains the records of thousands of people, from the 13th century to the present day and it's updated each year as new awards are announced.
 You'll find kings' most trusted confidantes, knights rewarded for their valour in battle and also more modern figures, like the actor Laurence Olivier and former UK Prime Minister Margaret Thatcher, a Baron and Baroness respectively.

 Noble and aristocratic families are likely to be recorded in the vast scope of directories and social histories available on Findmypast.
-This collection of almost 18 million records from across the world contains everything from highly detailed histories of certain names and areas to more general directories of who lived where, when.
+This collection from across the world contains everything from highly-detailed histories of certain names and areas to more general directories of who lived where and when.

 While less comprehensive than census records, these records often contain much more detailed information on the people contained in them, including a fantastic collection of family histories & directories that trace the lineages of influential society members.